Appearance & Reality > The Lord Jesus Christ > Strong and weak

 4 And let endurance have its perfect result, so that you may be perfect and complete, lacking in nothing.

-If we go through such situations properly, we will grow in moral and spiritual stature.
-As we do so in fellowship with God, there will be a deepening knowledge of God and fellowship with Him.
-We will move towards a life that is “perfect and complete, lacking in nothing”.
+If we go through such situations properly, in fellowship with God, we will grow in moral and spiritual stature.
+And we will deepen in our knowledge of God and fellowship with Him, and we will move in the direction of becoming “perfect and complete, lacking in nothing”.

-3. It advances God’s kingdom
+3. A life of true submission to God advances God’s kingdom

-To assert ourselves in a fleshly way may sometimes seem more effective than quiet submission to God’s will.
-But a proper submission to God’s perfect will is actually the most effective way of promoting the values of God’s kingdom and drawing others in the direction of God and His kingdom.
-I am referring to submission that we recognise is God’s desire for us, even when it may appear to be weakness and helplessness to others.
-Such times are also opportunities for God to manifest His power through our weakness.
+Asserting ourselves in a fleshly way may sometimes seem more effective than submitting quietly to God’s will.
+But a proper submission to God’s perfect will is actually the most effective way of promoting the values of God’s kingdom and drawing others towards God and His kingdom.
+Such times are also opportunities for God to manifest His power through us.

 God wants us to be strong and courageous in the truth

-Joshua 1:6,7,9
+Joshua 1:6-9

 6 “Be strong and courageous, for you shall give this people possession of the land which I swore to their fathers to give them.

-7 “Only be strong and very courageous; be careful to do according to all the law which Moses My servant commanded you; do not turn from it to the right or to the left, so that you may have success wherever you go.
+7 Only be strong and very courageous; be careful to do according to all the law which Moses My servant commanded you; do not turn from it to the right or to the left, so that you may have success wherever you go.

 9 “Have I not commanded you?
 Be strong and courageous!
 Do not tremble or be dismayed, for the Lord your God is with you wherever you go.”